solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 possible that a duplicate block can make the cluster unable to reach consensus.
 If at least 2/3 of the people agree on one slot, they should proceed to restart from this slot.
 Otherwise validators should halt and send alerts for human attention.

+Also, there might be 5% of the validators not sending Heaviest, so we only require that 75% of the people received 75% of the Heaviest messages and they all agree on one block and hash.

 ## Impact